EYLF 5.2

 Introduce children to other texts and media forms, like printed brochures, posters, flash cards, photos, product packaging and (e.g. cereal boxes).

 Also, integrate literacy and technology.
-Teach children how to access information using the internet, telephones and other technological tools.
+Teach children how to access information using the internet.

 Explore the EYLF